 The key to affording ethical fashion is to figure out what pieces you really need in your wardrobe and save for it.
 You really have to sit down and think about what pieces your wear and what pieces you don’t.
 Basically, you need to KonMari your closet.
 I think you’d realize that you end up wasting a lot of money on clothes that you don’t actually wear.
 That’s the trap of fast fashion.
 You think you “need” an item because it only costs $10.
 But then you end up buying 10 of those $10 items and you’ve spent $100 on things you don’t love or need and you could have spent that $100 on a top that you LOVE.

 I highly suggest thinking about Capsule Wardrobes.
 A Capsule Wardrobe is a curated collection of items that can be mixed and matched with each other (and other items in your closet) to create a ton of outfits.
-I currently have a Ethical Fall Capsule out right now with 23 pieces that will create 30+ outfits.
-This capsule is a collection of basics that will last you for years and even through several seasons.
+I currently have a Fall Wardrobe Essentials Guide out right now!
+This guide is a collection of basics that will last you for years and even through several seasons.
 A capsule wardrobe helps you to figure out what you still need in your closet so you can start saving for items that you want.

 Shop Ethical Fashion Sales